essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/alert.md

   </div>
   <div class="alert-text">
     <div class="section-heading">We are experiencing some issues</div>
     <p>You may experience some issues with our website.
-Please bare with us while we resolve the issue.</p>
+Please bear with us while we resolve the issue.</p>
     <button class="text" type="button" onclick="toggle_visibility('tab-one');">Hide this message</button>
   </div>
 </div>